From Gershwin to graffiti: the poignant story of New York's great lost music venue

 Why was Lewisohn Stadium demolished?

-?But by the end of World War II, the series was bleeding money, a condition blamed on television, recordings, the exodus of residents to the suburbs and a perceived decline in the surrounding neighbourhood.
+By the end of World War II, however, the Lewisohn's concert series was bleeding money, a condition blamed on television, recordings, the exodus of residents to the suburbs and a perceived decline in the surrounding neighbourhood.
 The ever-present deficit had reached over $100,000 in 1948; the eight-week series was cut to five by the mid-1950s.
 Some critics piled on, grumbling about the rain-offs and din of airplanes and sirens.

 Yet the final two decades continued to showcase up-and-coming conductors and soloists.
 A near-annual series of Jazz at Lewisohn Stadium concerts featured headliners like Louis Armstrong, Anita O’Day, Lionel Hampton, Dizzy Gillespie and Stan Getz.
 Dance companies joined the Philharmonic, including the New York City Ballet, Fokine Russian Ballet and Spain’s José Greco Dance Company.
 And there were themed evenings devoted to Vienna, Italy, France and ‘folk songs from around the world’.